mattiaferrarini/Selfie/README.md

   multiple times on the website.
 - **directives**: Contains the custom directives used in the website.
 A directive is a custom attribute that can be attached to an element to add some behavior to it.
+- **models**: Contains the data models used in the website.
+A data model is a class that represents the data used in the website.
 - **router**: Contains the code for routing in the website.
 The router is responsible for mapping the URL to the components that should be rendered.
 - **services**: Contains the code for making requests to the backend.